Social dancing in the 20th century United States: Swing dance

 Swing dance became popular in the late 1920s and maintained its popularity into the 1940s and 1950s.
 It faded away "with the birth of rock ‘n’ roll, [then] reemerged in the 1990s".
 This was a form of self-expression.
 A swing ‘scene’ is a location in which social interactions, music and dancing happens.
 Big band music went hand in hand with swing dancing.
 The swing scene started out edgy and then eventually it merged with popular culture.
 This resulted in more social dancing and less striving for a unique edge as had happened before.
 Swing dance was unique from other dance forms in that it provided human touch.
 This aspect of the dance separated it from other dance forms in which touch is not involved.
 Swing dancers purposefully tried to "revitalize partner dancing and [reclaim] a vital form of social interaction based on closeness".

 Rock and roll

 Rock and roll eventually "replaced jazz as the teenager’s dance music of choice".
 Rock and roll became more popular in the 1950s and 1960s.
 There were many similarities between this and jazz dance regarding various movements for dances.
 For example, there were "similarities in the foot actions of Sugar Foot from the 1920s and the Mashed Potato popular in the 1960s".

+Latin American dance

+Beginning in the mid-20th century, Latin American social dances became an increasingly visible part of American dance culture.
+Many of these forms originated in the Caribbean, where Spanish colonial ballroom traditions mixed with Indigenous Taíno dances and the music and movement of enslaved Africans to create hybrid genres.
+Cuban and Puerto Rican migrants brought styles such as the mambo, cha-cha-chá, and later salsa to U.S. cities including New York, Miami, and Los Angeles, where they quickly became popular in both Latino and mainstream communities.

+The mambo craze of the 1950s, led by bandleaders such as Pérez Prado, was followed by the cha-cha-chá, introduced by Cuban violinist Enrique Jorrín.
+Both dances were widely featured in nightclubs, television, and touring shows, helping to integrate Latin rhythms into American popular culture.

+By the late 1960s and 1970s, these influences converged into salsa, a hybrid of Cuban, Puerto Rican, and North American elements.
+Salsa became central to urban Latino nightlife and later spread worldwide through festivals and salsa congresses.

+Other Latin American dances also gained strong followings in U.S. social settings.
+Merengue, originating in the Dominican Republic, became popular in both Caribbean communities and American dance studios due to its simple step pattern and upbeat rhythm.
+Cumbia, with roots in Colombia, spread widely through Mexican-American and Central American communities and is now a staple at Latino social gatherings across the country.

+Together, these dances enriched American social dance culture by introducing new rhythms and partner techniques.
+They also became important symbols of cultural identity, especially for Latino communities, while simultaneously influencing the broader social dance scene in the United States.